bartificer/programming-by-stealth/docs/_tidbits/tidbit7.md

 .....
 ```

-It's nice to know if the application is downloaded from the MacAppStore, from Setapp or somewhere else.
-So let's add a field for the MacAppStore (MAS) and one for Setapp.
+It's nice to know if the application is downloaded from the Mac App Store, from Setapp or somewhere else.
+So let's add a field for the Mac App Store (MAS) and one for Setapp.

-If the application is downloaded from MAS, the `.obtained_from` field contains 'mac_app_store'.
+If the application is downloaded from the Mac App Store, the `.obtained_from` field contains 'mac_app_store'.
 When the application is downloaded from Setapp, it will be in a folder '/Applications/Setapp', so we can check the `.path` field.

 ```jq
 	| {